U.S. flag

 Clinical Description

 Presentation.
-DYT1 dystonia usually starts in a leg (average age 9 years) or an arm (average age 15 years).
-Initially, dystonia is apparent with specific actions; typically, there is a change in gait (foot inversion or eversion, abnormal flexion of the knee or hip) or problems writing.
-The small minority of individuals who do not have initial limb involvement have onset in trunk, cervical, or cranial muscles.
+Onset is usually in a leg (average age: 9 years) or an arm (average age: 15 years).
+Initially, dystonia is apparent with specific actions such as a change in gait (foot inversion or eversion, abnormal flexion of the knee or hip) or writer's cramp (dystonia of the upper extremity that is task specific to writing caused by tightening and/or posturing of the upper extremity).

-Once they appear, dystonic movements usually persist through life.
+Once dystonic movements appear, they usually persist throughout life.

-Depressive illness.
-An increased rate of recurrent major depression has been reported in individuals with a TOR1A pathogenic variant with or without dystonia [Heiman et al 2004].
+Depression.
+An increased incidence of recurrent major depression has been reported in individuals who have a TOR1A pathogenic variant with clinical manifestations or without dystonia due to reduced penetrance [Heiman et al 2004].

-• For additional information about PET scan studies and diffusion tensor imaging (DTI) studies in DYT1 dystonia, click here.
+Neuroimaging.
+For additional information about positron emission tomography scan studies and diffusion tensor imaging studies in DYT-TOR1A, click here.

 Genotype-Phenotype Correlations